 - Use SE-based and outer-London installers – companies based in Kent, Essex, and Surrey often serve London at lower rates than central London firms.
 Their overheads are lower, and they pass the savings on.

-- Check FENSA registration – non-registered installers may quote lower, but you’ll need to pay separately for Building Control inspection (£200–£400), and without FENSA certification, you may face issues when selling your property.
+- Check FENSA registration – non-registered installers may quote lower, but you’ll need to pay separately for retrospective Building Control approval (around £700), and without FENSA certification, you may face issues when selling your property.

 - Consider energy-efficient A-rated windows – they cost slightly more but deliver better thermal performance.
 The minimum legal requirement is C-rated, but A-rated windows recover the premium through lower heating bills within 3-5 years.